 When comparing the structure of your cannabis, you should consider the common strains such as Sativa and indica.
 Indica strains always have a better structure than other strains since they are narrow, dense thus containing better quality.
 However, the Sativa strain is much fluffier and light.
-Hybrid strains have structural combinations of Sativa and indica strain.
+Hybrid strains such as Gelato 41 have structural combinations of Sativa and Indica strains.

 You should always select a cannabis strain with a more closed structure.
 These structures contain a better experience and higher quality.
 Checking the structure does not require you to be an expert since you only have to observe.